t0masW/WebsiteTracker/README.md

 # WebsiteTracker
 Select which Browser* to enumurate, and it gets your recent vistited URLs and find the corresponding IP address for that URL.

-SupportedPlatforms: Linux, MacOS, and Windows.
+Supported Platforms: Linux, MacOS, and Windows.
 Supported Browsers: Firefox, Google Chrome, and Safari.

 ## **REQUIRMENTS**